Electrical discharge machining

-fabrication process whereby a desired shape is obtained by using electrical discharges (sparks).
+cutting process whereby a desired shape is obtained by using electrical discharges (sparks).
 Material is removed from the work piece by a series of rapidly recurring current discharges between two electrodes, separated by a dielectric liquid and subject to an electric voltage.
-One of the electrodes is called the tool-electrode, or simply the tool or electrode, while the other is called the workpiece-electrode, or work piece.
-The process depends upon the tool and work piece not making physical contact.
+One of the electrodes is called the tool electrode (or simply the tool or electrode), while the other is called the workpiece electrode, or workpiece.
+The electrode can be in any of several forms: when it is a wire, it is well suited to cutting a thin kerf, and the process is called wire EDM (also sometimes wire burning or wire erosion); when it is a block with a shape cut into it, it is well suited to diesinking and is called diesinking EDM.
+The process depends upon the tool and workpiece not making physical contact.
 Extremely hard materials like carbides, ceramics, titanium alloys and heat treated tool steels that are very difficult to machine using conventional machining can be precisely machined by EDM.

 When the voltage between the two electrodes is increased, the intensity of the electric field in the volume between the electrodes becomes greater, causing dielectric break down of the liquid, and produces an electric arc.
 As a result, material is removed from the electrodes.
 Once the current stops (or is stopped, depending on the type of generator), new liquid dielectric is conveyed into the inter-electrode volume, enabling the solid particles (debris) to be carried away and the insulating properties of the dielectric to be restored.
 Adding new liquid dielectric in the inter-electrode volume is commonly referred to as flushing.
 After a current flow, the voltage between the electrodes is restored to what it was before the breakdown, so that a new liquid dielectric breakdown can occur to repeat the cycle.